GauZen/python101/docs/shell/shell.rst

 .. note::

-    In a lot of cases ``bash`` -- the shell you are using -- provides rather intelligent *autocompletion*.
+    In a lot of cases ``bash``---the shell you are using---provides rather intelligent *autocompletion*.
 To use this start typing the name of a file or directory and hit the ``tab`` button.
 If there is a unique completion option it is completed automatically.
 Else hitting tab another time will